xcalibur7/Time-Series-Anomaly-Detection-ICASSP-2025/README.md

 to reduce false positives by analyzing motifs and discords in the top-N signals contributing to the anomaly.
-We find that the human-in-the-loop approach enhances the precision and F1-score of multivariate algorithms by leveraging human judgment for final decision-making.
-After several weeks of de- ployment, the system has been delivering highly accurate real- time alerts, resulting in enhanced productivity and efficiency
+We find that the human-in-the-loop approach enhances the precision and F1 score of multivariate algorithms by leveraging human judgment for final decision-making.
+After several weeks of deployment, the system has been delivering highly accurate real-time alerts, resulting in enhanced productivity and efficiency

 Here we will describe our experiments and results.